The other end of the tunnel

-If you’ve ever driven across Europe you’ve probably been through one of those long dark tunnels of flickering light, the ones that separate countries and run through mountain ranges.
+If you’ve ever driven across Europe you’ve probably been through one of those long dark tunnels of flickering light, the ones that separate countries and pass through mountains.
 The dare in our family was to hold your breath and count.
 That’s what the last year has felt like to me.
 We’ve been holding our breath and counting – though not for fun this time.
 Now, thankfully, we can see the end of the tunnel.
 We know that soon we’ll be able to breathe again, stop the car, get out, go to a café.

 But wait a minute.
 This looks like a different place.
 It’s as if we’ve crossed some invisible border.
 The months at home in which other people have passed, illuminated, across our computer screens appears to have changed things.
 And it has.
 We are no longer where we were when we entered that tunnel.